 My own personal story about becoming a single mother by choice of twins.

-It was my looming 40th birthday and hearing those words yet again from my doctor – “if you want children you had better hurry up” – that made it clear in my mind that I couldn’t play Russian roulette with my ticking biological clock any longer.
+It was my looming 40th birthday and hearing those words yet again from my doctor – “if you want children you had better hurry up” – made it clear in my mind that I couldn’t play Russian roulette with my ticking biological clock any longer.

 It was a huge surprise for me, that only two months later, after two IUI treatments that I received the call (4 days before Christmas) that would change my life forever.
 “Merry Christmas Anna, you’re pregnant!”
-I still tear up as I’m writing this, the joy I felt, the excitement about finally being a mum.
+I still tear up as I’m writing this, the joy I felt, the excitement about finally being a mama.

 Fast forward 8 weeks to my first scan.
-Sitting with my sister in the Fertility Associates reception area I pipe up “let’s have a bet as to whether there’s one or two”.
+Sitting with my sister in the fertility clinic’s reception area I pipe up “let’s have a bet as to whether there’s one or two”.
 We both guessed one…

 I just held on to that great saying – ‘Twins are only given to those who can cope’ – and hoped it was true.

 I finished working at 29 weeks and tried to relax and finish getting things ready for the great arrival.
-Stress is one of the leading causes of early labour and I was determined to keep my babies in as long as possible.
+Stress is one of the leading causes of early labor and I was determined to keep my babies in as long as possible.